minecraftzs/expert-octo-waffle/README.md

-# expert-octo-waffle
-A free Minecraft hacked client code by mczs
+A New and open source Minecraft hacked client "Winter" code by mczs